Where swimming is part of the culture

 The oldest man made geothermal pools in the country can be traced back to the 13th century, and one of them, Snorralaug is located in Reykholt, in the.
 It is named after the historian and poet Snorri Sturluson and is believed to have been his bathing pool.

 Iceland is made up of mostly small towns in addition to our few bigger cities.
 The smaller communities often have a homely feel to them with a sense of unity.
 Many of our smallest towns have only one grocery store but most of them have a local swimming pool.
 The pool is often the staple of the community, a daily meeting place for people of all ages and a big part of the community as a whole.
 In the hot tub, you can find yourself in a conversation with the town mayor, discussing everything from local politics to the most casual topics.
 So it is safe to say that the local public swimming pools are a vital part of the typical Icelandic small-town community.

 However, Reykjavík and the bigger towns have a great selection of fantastic pools and the whole family will find activities such as water slides, cozy hot tubs, cold pots and saunas.

 Hot & cold

 Many swimming pools in Iceland now have a cold tub.
-Cold therapy is a fast-growing popular activity in Iceland and is thought to be great for stress relief, to reduce inflammation in the body, relieve pain and be good for recovering after a physically challenging activity.
+Cold therapy is a fast-growing popular activity in Iceland and is thought to be great for stress relief, reducing inflammation in the body, relieving pain and be good for recovering after a physically challenging activity.
 A quick dip in the 15°c or even colder water for about 10-30 seconds can be revitalizing.
 Cold therapy is not suitable for people with heart complications and you should never enter a cold pot when feeling cold!
 Steam baths are also a part of many of Iceland's swimming pools, enjoy the cleansing hot steam during your visit to the pool.